Poet's Voice: 2011: four-year-old season

 In the winter of 2010/11 Poet's Voice was sent to Godolphin's training base in Dubai.
 On his first run of the year he was narrowly beaten by Wigmore Hall in the Jebel Hatta on turf at Meydan Racecourse on 3 March, with Presvis in third.
 Later that month he was switched to the synthetic Tapeta surface at the same venue for the Dubai World Cup but came home last of the fourteen runners, more than 20 lengths behind the winner Victoire Pisa.
 After a lengthy break, Poet's Voice returned to the track in August when he attempted to repeat his 2010 success in the Celebration Mile.
 He started favourite but after biting one of his opponents during the race he finished last of seven in a race won by Dubawi Gold.
 In his two other starts that year he finished third to Ransom Note in the Joel Stakes at Newmarket in September and sixth to Frankel in the Queen Elizabeth II Stakes on the 15th of October.

 Stud record

-Poet's Voice was retired from racing to become a breeding stallion at Dalham Hall.
+Poet's Voice was retired from racing to become a breeding stallion at Dalham Hall, Newmarket.